 Though the end products are large-scale color photographs with sound installation, the process of and concepts behind making the photographs draw from many disciplines.
 By combining documentary story seeking, fine art photography, narrative tableaux painting, performance and cognitive behavioral therapy/psychology concepts, Karady has developed a detail-oriented, personal approach to portraiture.
 This project will contribute to, and expand upon, the discourse around contemporary artistic practice as it relates to portraiture, staged photography, performance, documentary methodology and narrative form (visual, sound and text).
 Students will learn both technically and conceptually from this project, which will add to ongoing dialogue on campus about art’s ability to impact change for both an individual and society.

 Jennifer Karady is an artist/photographer who works with real people to dramatize their stories through narrative, metaphorical, and allegorical techniques.
 Based in Brooklyn, New York, Karady has exhibited widely across the United States.
 She received her BA in Literature and Society from Brown University and her MFA in Studio Art from Rutgers University.
-Recently, Karady has been working with American veterans of the wars in Iraq and Afghanistan to create staged narrative photographs that both depict their individual stories and reveal their difficulties in adjusting to civilian life.
-Soldiers' Stories from Iraq and Afghanistan has been exhibited at SF Camerawork in San Francisco, the Myhren Gallery at the University of Denver, CEPA Gallery in Buffalo, The Berman Museum at Ursinus College and continues to travel the country.
+Her current series, Soldiers' Stories from Iraq and Afghanistan, has been exhibited at SF Camerawork in San Francisco, the Myhren Gallery at the University of Denver, CEPA Gallery in Buffalo, The Berman Museum at Ursinus College and continues to travel the country.
 The project has been featured in The New York Times, on National Public Radio, in Kunstbeeld (Netherlands), and reviewed in Frieze and in books such as Art and Agenda, 100 New York Photographers, and Out of Rubble.
 Her work is in the permanent collections of San Francisco Museum of Modern Art and the Albright Knox Gallery.
 Karady’s numerous residencies and awards include Yaddo, The MacDowell Colony, Puffin Foundation, Brooklyn Arts Council, The Virginia Center for the Creative Arts, Kimmel Harding Nelson Center for the Arts, The Atlantic Center for the Arts and The Blue Mountain Center.

 She is increasingly committed to integrating collaborative methodology into artistic practice and to creating socially engaged work.